used-space/livetl-writing-app/README.md

 # livetl-writing-app
 README:
-This is a repo for an X-Capstone web app project.
+This is the repo for an X-Capstone web app project.
+Python framework / Backend: Flask
+Frontend: Vue.js